 In compliance with the Public Schools of Oregon General Records Retention Schedule, certain student records will be destroyed or saved on microfilm.
 All students' records generated before June 1991 will be destroyed according to the State Archivist Retention Schedule.
-A special schedule approved by the State Archivist, authorizes the Sweet Home School District to destroy public records which have met the minimum retention period, subject to audit requirements of OAR 166-30-041 and any suspension ordered under the provisions of OAR 166-30-045.
-All information in student records will be destroyed except transcripts, cumulative records and health records.
+A special schedule approved by the State Archivist, authorizes the Sweet Home School District to destroy public records which have met the minimum retention period, subject to audit requirements of OAR 166-30-041 and any suspension ordered under the provisions of OAR 166-All information in student records will be destroyed except transcripts, cumulative records and health records.
 These items will be microfilmed.
+If a parent or eligible student objects to

-If a parent or eligible student objects to the destruction of the records in question, they must submit in writing to the Sweet
+If a parent or eligible student objects to the destruction of the records in question, they must submit in writing to the Sweet Home School District within 2 calendar years of student's graduation or withdrawal date.